Standards

 2.2 Demonstrates knowledge of resiliency and risk factors in providing appropriate prevention and intervention strategies.

-2.3 Collaborates with students, teachers, administrators, certified/classified support staff, and parents to facilitate the integration of school safety, violence prevention, and social skills training into the academic curriculum.
+2.3 Collaborates with students, teachers, administrators, certified/classified support staff, and parents to facilitate the integration of school safety, violence prevention, and social skills training into the academic curriculum. - STANDARD III Utilizes safe school assessment data - The safety educator utilizes data from a variety of sources to promote school safety.

 PERFORMANCE CRITERIA: The extent to which the safety educator: